-The Brewing a Sustainable Future effort works in partnership with the Minnesota Craft Brewers Guild to engage Minnesota’s robust craft brewing and distilling industries.
-We are working to find collective solutions to sustainability issues facing these businesses, starting with reliably and effectively managing spent grain disposal.
+The Brewing a Sustainable Future effort worked in partnership with the Minnesota Craft Brewers Guild to engage Minnesota’s robust craft brewing and distilling industries.
+We worked to find collective solutions to sustainability issues facing these businesses, starting with reliably and effectively managing spent grain disposal.

 Spent grain is a reusable waste product, but dependable, effective and sustainable disposal can be challenging.
 Most breweries and distilleries have a way to get rid of spent grains, but the process can be sporadic, unreliable, expensive or challenging to implement and maintain.
-We are working together to find collective solutions to manage spent grain disposal sustainably in the brewing and distilling communities in Minnesota.
+To support a more efficient system, we’ve developed a variety of spent grain management support resources (see below).

-The Brewing a Sustainable Future project is convened by Environmental Initiative and the Minnesota Craft Brewers Guild and its members.
-The project is also actively recruiting distilleries.
+The Brewing a Sustainable Future project was convened by Environmental Initiative and the Minnesota Craft Brewers Guild and its members.

 Helps East Metro businesses reduce waste and recycle better through free technical assistance, business recycling grants (up to $10K) and other resources.